DIY Crayon Dripped Candle Holder...

 And place the crayon in the flame.

-Drip down the neck of the candle in the bottle and on to the bottle.
+Drip down the neck of the candle in the bottle and onto the bottle.

 Drip your crayons until you have your desired effect.